Explore Jobs

 Zippia Score: 4.9

-During the pandemic, Salesforce continued to pay its salaried and hourly workers even though they were not working.
-The company even donated $1 million to UCSF’s Covid-19 Respond Fund, $500,000 to the CDC Foundation’s Emergency Response Fund and matched employee donations that were made to other aid organizations.
+Salesforce continued to pay its salaried and hourly employees during the pandemic, demonstrating a commitment to its workforce.
+The company donated $1 million to UCSF’s Covid-19 Response Fund and $500,000 to the CDC Foundation’s Emergency Response Fund, while also matching employee donations to various aid organizations.

 Ultimate Software